zack-bitcoin/plasmodial/docs/community_roadmap.md

 This is a roadmap that is less precise than my todo list, and more exciting for the community to look at.

 * dots mark what is completed.
-  * circles what Aeternity is working on now.
+  * circles are what Aeternity is working on now.

 Core protocol